 Cover the large block and two smaller pieces with the Burlap roll ribbon, using the tacky glue.
 Glue the two smaller Styrofoam pieces onto the top of the large block (see pic).
-I added my bottles to see where the best placement would be, then I glued them down.
+I added my bottles to see where the best placement would be, then I glued the foam down.

-I then spray painted the block lightly and randomly with the black spray paint, for an aged look.
-Take the Raffia and stretch it around the base edge of the centerpiece and hot glue it as a border.
+Spray paint the block lightly and randomly with the black spray paint, for an aged look.
+Take the raffia and stretch it around the base edge of the centerpiece and hot glue it as a border.

-With the brown ink pad and stamp lettering, I wrote “Vampire Teeth” using the Trousse Alphabet stamps by The Classic Rubber Stamp mini.
-I then took a paper towel and rubbed the ink from the ink pads on the Cardstock to age the labels.
+With the brown ink pad and stamp lettering, I wrote “Vampire Teeth” using alphabet stamps.
+I then took a paper towel and rubbed the ink from the Distress Ink pad on the cardstock to get the aged look on the labels.

-I added the labels to the bottles using Zots glue tabs and randomly decorated the bottles using the Tim Holtz embellishments.
+I added the labels to the bottles using the Zots glue tabs and randomly decorated the bottles using the Tim Holtz embellishments.
 I added the white numbered tags with black wire.
 I used wired twine wrapped on the top of the bottles.
-I used regular twine string for the mason jars (see pics for more examples).
+I used regular twine string for the mason jars.

-Fill your bottles with random spices, etc. and add them to the Styrofoam base.
+Fill your bottles with random spices, etc. and add them to the foam base.
 Glue some of the smaller bottles to the base to secure them, especially if they are filled with liquid.